ardalo/digital-platform-overview/README.md

 The Platform consists of the following components:
   * [Guidelines and FAQ](https://github.com/ardalo/digital-platform-development-guide) for the development of the Ardalo Digital Platform.
-  * A Platform Gateway where all external traffic approaches
+  * The Platform Gateway where all external traffic approaches
+  * The [Frontpage-Service](https://github.com/ardalo/frontpage-service) which delivers the public frontpage